-This one-credit course, taken independently with the senior thesis adviser in the first semester of the senior year, will familiarize students with the resources available for research in Classics, Latin, and Classical Civilization.
-Students will develop the topic and bibliography of the senior research paper required for graduation.
+This one-credit course, taken independently with the senior project adviser in the first semester of the senior year, will familiarize students with the resources available for research in Classics, Latin, and Classical Civilization.
+Students will develop the topic and bibliography of the senior research project required for graduation.

-CLAS 426: Senior Thesis (2 cr)
+CLAS 426: Senior Project (2 cr)

-A two-credit course taken independently with the senior thesis adviser in the second semester of senior year to complete the required research paper.
+A two-credit course taken independently with the senior project adviser in the second semester of senior year to complete the required research project.